00016345/WebCW/README.md

 # My application is for managing students in event to write students' name and surname, built using Node.js and Express.js.
 Application create, update, and delete students with the help of user interface(by EJS)

 ## Run application:
-1. Clone it from github:   git clone   ////////git repo link
+1. Clone it from github:   git clone   https://github.com/00016345/WebCW.git
-2. Enter to the project:   cd  //// name of project   todo-list-app
+2. Enter to the project directory
 3. Install dependencies:  npm install
 4. Start the server:   npm run start(:dev for dev mode)
-5. Open  web browser and go to http://localhost:3000.
+5. Open  web browser and go to http://localhost:3000/wuit/fruit

 ## Application Dependencies:
 The application depends on the following components: